eduvpn/builder/README.md

 The repositories will be written to `${HOME}/repo/v2`.

-You can use the scripts `copy_to_archive.sh` to create a `.tar.xz` archive from the repository and `copy_to_web.sh` to copy it to your local web server, ready to be configured, see below.
+You can use the scripts `copy_to_archive.sh` to create a `.tar.xz` archive from the repository and `copy_to_web.sh` to copy it to a local web server running no the same machine.

 # Updating

-If you re-run the `build_packages.sh` script, it will only build the packages that changed since the last run.
+If you re-run the `build_packages.sh` script, it will build the packages that changed since the last run.

 # Configuration

-Depending on the OS you want to install on perform the steps shown below steps.
+Depending on the OS you want to install the software from the generated
+repository on, perform the steps shown below steps.

 Make sure you replace the URL below, i.e. `vpn-builder.tuxed.net` with your build host!